SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 ## Default file structure

-This section provides a high-level overview of what's happening in your React file structure.
-Don't get too bogged down with the specifics here, the important thing to note is that there are three files created by Vite initially: `index.html`, `App.jsx`, and `main.jsx`.
-This section covers how those three files interact.
+This section provides a high-level overview of the React app's file structure.
+Don't worry about the specifics here.
+The important thing to note is the three most essential files created by Vite initially: `index.html`, `App.jsx`, and `main.jsx`.
+Let's explore how these files interact.

-Let's explore some of the files we have already set up in our app.
 The entry point into our application is the `index.html` file located at the root of our project.
 You can see its contents below:

 ```html
 <!-- index.html -->